alan-turing-institute/data-safe-haven/docs/README.md

   - [Data Egress guide for Investigators](investigator-data-egress.md) - Instructions for lead investigators, on how to transfer data out of a safe haven once you've completed with secure data research for a project.

+  - [Troubleshooting user issues](troubleshooting_user_issues.md) - Some commonly encountered problems users may experience and some potential solutions.

 ## Using the Data Safe Haven